 So – what exactly is ‘Peculiar Productions’?

 That’s a very interesting question!
-Peculiar Productions is a Cardiff-based multimedia production company.
+Peculiar Productions is a Cardiff-based theatre and multimedia production company.
 We aim to produce two large shows or projects a year, and we try to make one of those an adaptation of a work by beloved British fantasy-comedy author Sir Terry Pratchett.

 All our members are volunteers, and the proceeds of these large projects are donated to a chosen charity, which we announce alongside each production or project.